Business programme

 Christina Bondareva — Chief physician, Vetkovskaya Central Regional Hospital

-Natalya Bondarenko — Chief Physician, Clinical Hospital No. 85 of the Federal Medical and Biological Agency
+Natalya Bondarenko — Chief Physician, Clinical Hospital No. 85 of the FMBA of Russia; Chief Freelance Specialist in Therapy and General Medical Practice of the FMBA of Russia

 Elena Koblyuk — Vice President of Human Resources, Health&Nutrition